aoloe/scribus-project/testing/testing.md

 Currently Scribus has little or no automatic testing.

-Since we now can run Scribus from the terminal, it's now easier to get Scribus to run a test suite.
+Since we now can run Scribus scripts from the terminal, it's now easier to get Scribus to run a test suite.

 We should:
 - Testing the PDF export